 Web pages that have high numbers of backlinks usually have higher search engine rankings.
 Further, backlinks from more authoritative websites with higher Domain Authority will help improve your rankings even more.

-Earning backlinks the right way takes a lot of time and resources, from content creation to public relations outreach.
+Earning backlinks the right way takes a lot of time and resources, from content creation to digital public relations outreach.
 So for any SEO project that includes backlink building, there are various substags that require strong communication, organization, and delegation skills.

 For any business that serves local or regional markets, local SEO must also be a part of your SEO project.
 The biggest part of local SEO–local citations–allow search engines to gather authoritative and accurate information about your business, like its name, address, and contact information.